mbhall88/rasusa/README.md

           For paired Illumina, the order matters. i.e., R1 then R2.

 Options:
-  -o, --output <OUTPUT>...
+  -o, --output <OUTPUT>
           Output filepath(s); stdout if not present.

-          For paired Illumina you may either pass this flag twice `-o o1.fq -o o2.fq` or give two files consecutively `-o o1.fq o2.fq`.
+          For paired Illumina pass this flag twice `-o o1.fq -o o2.fq`

           NOTE: The order of the pairs is assumed to be the same as the input - e.g., R1 then R2.
 This option is required for paired input.

   -g, --genome-size <size|faidx>
           Genome size to calculate coverage with respect to. e.g., 4.3kb, 7Tb, 9000, 4.1MB